Friday, August 31, 2012

 I’m worthy.
 I’m trying to live the best life I can live on a daily basis.
 I’m trying to show anyone who will see me, read my words, or listen to me that I’m just a normal man, who laughs and cries, walking through this life like everyone else.
 So what if I’m gay?
 Being born white, being born black, being born gay, being born straight, being born female, being born male, being born with blue eyes, being born with crossed eyes, being born with brown or blond hair was not in my control.
 I was born at 12:28pm on June 8, 1971, a gay, white baby with blue eyes (the left one crossed).
 My hair was blond initially and by about 3 years old it was well on its way to brunette.
 I had no control over any of it.
 I’m worthy.
 I’m striving to love myself and be proud of myself every day.
 The vile haters in the world do not make it easy, but with time comes strength and with strength comes courage.

 I have the strength and courage to say that Chick-fil-A will not receive my money.
 I will not protest with a gay kiss-in in front of one of their locations.
 I will love who I love and say that I do.
 I will not be ashamed of the way God made me.
 I will continue to believe there is a higher power that supports me.
-I will believe that my beautiful (relations removed upon request) will have a better understanding of me and that I’m not a threat to them or anyone else just because we’re different.
+I will believe that my beautiful niece and nephew will have a better understanding of me and that I’m not a threat to them or anyone else just because we’re different.
 I have to believe that as slow as it’s coming, change is afoot in our country and in this world.
 Change for the better.

 People make mistakes.
 Hate is a mistake born out of ignorance.
 Hate is learned.
 My hope is that one day those who learn tolerance and those who learn to accept other people's differences overtake those who learn to hate on the bar graph of life.